ibm-cloud-docs/apps/tutorials/tutorial_starter-kit.md

 You can use a starter kit to quickly get your application started and prepare it for future development.
 Select a starter kit and programming language, create an app, and then set up a DevOps toolchain to automatically deploy your app.
 {: shortdesc}

 You can create an app from a selection of starter kits, including a blank one if you would like to customize the build options yourself.
 Either way, a DevOps toolchain is automatically created for deploying your app.
-You can also download the code for immediate inspection.
+You can also view the starter kit's Git repo for immediate inspection.

 {{site.data.keyword.cloud_notm}} has developer portals in different areas of interest (like Watson) or a digital channel (like Mobile or Web Apps).
 You can access these portals from the **Menu** icon ![Menu icon](../../icons/icon_hamburger.svg).